- Erasmus overview

 It is important to note that some academic departments may have their own pre-application process in order to fairly select students for the limited spaces available under the Erasmus programme.
 Therefore, please check with the Erasmus Departmental Co-ordinator about departmental procedures.

 - For your application to be formally accepted onto the Erasmus programme you also need to complete a Provisional Learning Agreement (PLA).
 This is a proposal of what you plan to study at your host university.
 You will need to discuss this with your EDC and have it signed by them.
-An approved PLA indicates to the International Programmes Office that you have the support and approval from your department to study abroad.
-Keep in mind that that the PLA can be amended at a later date, however, it will once again require a signature from your EDC approving the change.
-Joint degree students are also required to consult their Personal Academic Tutor (PAT) and obtain approval to study abroad.
+An approved PLA indicates to the International Programmes Office what modules you will be taking abroad and will be used to populate the Final Learning Agreement.
+Joint degree students are also required to consult their Personal Academic Tutor and obtain approval to study abroad.

 A Grant Contract